Wanyan: Founding of the Jurchen-led Jin dynasty

 A bixi stone originally erected on the grave of Wanyan Asikui (完顏阿思魁, ?-1136), one of Aguda's generals, near modern-day Ussuriysk in 1193.
 The monument is now exhibited in Khabarovsk Regional Museum.

 In 1115 AD, Wanyan Aguda, the chieftain of the Wanyan clan at the time, founded the Jin dynasty.
 Before his death in 1123, he also ended the Liao dynasty.
 Two years later, his brother Wanyan Wuqimai invaded the Song dynasty and conquered northern China in the Jin–Song Wars.
 Thereafter the Jurchens became sinicized; this can be seen in the sinicization of the surname "Wanyan" to "Wang" in the official Jurchen historical records.

 Downfall and in the modern day

 The Jin dynasty was destroyed in 1234 AD.
 After their victory, Mongol declared that people with the surname "Wanyan" were considered to be related to the royal line of the Jin dynasty, and therefore such individuals were to be executed immediately.
 For the sake of survival, those people with the surname "Wanyan" either changed the name to Wang or moved to a remote area to avoid capture and execution and used the Manchu format Wanggiyan.
+Some Qing-era Manchu aristocrats held the surname Wanyan and claimed to be descendants of the Jin imperial family.
 In present-day China, few descendants have kept the surname "Wanyan."